 - Model Year 2020 — A20YAP20A4

-No injuries with either issue have been reported to date.
-However, consumers should immediately stop using the recalled vehicles and contact a Polaris dealer to schedule a free inspection and repair.
+Consumers have reported no injuries from either issue to date.
+Regardless, consumers should immediately stop using the recalled vehicles.
+Affected consumers should contact a Polaris dealer to schedule a free inspection and repair.
 Polaris is notifying dealers and contacting registered owners directly.